Urania880519/AR-detection-with-ECG/README.md

 # Files
+The dataset is composed of a mixtutre of Japanese and Taiwanese data
 * Model training and validation: main.py
 * Dataset preperation: dataset.py
 * Testing code: test.py
 * Shapley value calculation and visualization: SHAP.py

+We also provide the version of code to train the model only on Taiwanese dataset and finetune on Japanese dataset
+* Please refer to the transfer_learning.sh

+# Models
+* Base: models weights trained solely on Taiwanese dataset
+* MixedData: models trained on Taiwanese+Japanese dataset
+* Finetuned: models finetuned on the Japanese dataset